hallojaf/test1/week-1/readme.md

   - [guiding principles for analysis of algorithms (15 mins) ](https://class.coursera.org/algo-004/lecture/4)
   - [intro to data structures (5 mins)](https://class.coursera.org/algo-004/lecture/61)
 - Algorithm Design Manual
-  - read chapter 2, especially sections 2.2 and 2.3, and focus your energy on making sense of figures 2.3 and 2.4 to build an intuition for Big O notation
+  - Read chapter 2, especially sections 2.2 and 2.3, and focus your energy on making sense of figures 2.3 and 2.4 to build an intuition for Big O notation
-  - scan chapters 3 and 4 to develop context for data structures, sorting and searching
+  - Scan chapters 3 and 4 to develop context for data structures, sorting and searching
-  - the intro chapter also has a couple of good stories
+  - The intro chapter also has a couple of good stories
-  - and of course you'll scan the entire TOC, right?
+  - And of course you'll scan the entire TOC, right?
   - [link to supplemental videos and slides](http://www.cs.sunysb.edu/~algorith/video-lectures/)
   - [solutions to selected problems](http://nbl.cewit.stonybrook.edu:60128/mediawiki/index.php/The_Algorithms_Design_Manual_%28Second_Edition%29)
 - Algorithms in a Nutshell